blbadger/blbadger.github.io/3-body-problem-2.md

     times[i] = times_ind;
 ```

-Running this kernal, however, shows us that there is practically no difference in time saved when we avoid all inner loop array calls.
+Running this kernel, however, shows us that there is practically no difference in time saved when we avoid all inner loop array calls.
 This is because modern CUDA compiler versions optimize memory management for operations like this by default, such that the previously-read array elements are cached in registers without requiring explicit register allocation.
-This indicates that our kernal is not memory-limitted but instead is compute-limited.
+This indicates that our kernel is not memory-limitted but instead is compute-limited.

-Now that we have convinced ourselves that the three body problem simulation is not memory bandwidth-limited, some experimentation can convince us that by far the most effective single change is to forego use of the `pow()` cuda kernal operator for simply multiplying together the necessary operands.
+Now that we have convinced ourselves that the three body problem simulation is not memory bandwidth-limited, some experimentation can convince us that by far the most effective single change is to forego use of the `pow()` cuda kernel operator for simply multiplying together the necessary operands.
 The reason for this is that the cuda `pow(base, exponent)` is designed to handle non-integer `exponent` values which make the evaluatation a [transcendental function](https://forums.developer.nvidia.com/t/register-usage-of-pow/23104), which on the hardware level naturally requires many more registers than one or two multiplication operations.

 Thus we can forego the use of the `pow()` operator for direct multiplication in order to optimize the three body trajectory computation.
 This change makes a somewhat-tedious CUDA code block become extremely tedious to write, so we can instead have a Python program write out the code for us.